AI & Optimisation Engineer

 2024

-Highest academic honour in Austria, conferred by the Federal President.
+Highest academic honour in Austria.

 Austrian Federal Ministry